Pat Tomberlin

-Pat Tomberlin (born January 29, 1966) is an American former professional football guard and tackle.
+Pat Tomberlin (born January 29, 1966) is an American former professional football player who was a guard and tackle in the National Football League (NFL).
 He played for the Indianapolis Colts in 1990 and for the Tampa Bay Buccaneers in 1993.
-He was selected by the Colts in the fourth round of the 1989 NFL draft with the 99th overall pick.
+He played college football for the Florida State Seminoles and was selected by the Colts in the fourth round of the 1989 NFL draft with the 99th overall pick.